ragul023/gitmonitor/backend/ReadMe.md

 Deployments             8
 ```

-It will also contain an activity timeline:
+It can also show an activity timeline:

 ```text
 Recent Activity